-- Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited Audit Fees consist or professional services rendered in connection with the audit of our annual consolidated inflancial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years, and the review of the financial statements included in our quarterly reports.
+(1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years, and the review of the financial statements included in our quarterly reports.
 Fees for fiscal year 2022 also consisted of fees related to consent filings and included work related to our equity method investment, impairment of long-lived assets, legacy system testwork and statutory audit of one of our international subsidiaries.
-Fees for fiscal year 2023 also included work related to our reportable segments, revenue of our Segment business unit, and restructurings. - Audit-Related Fees for fiscal year 2022 consisted of professional services rendered in connection with the due diligence of transactions or events, including equity method investment, and enterprise resource planning implementation. - Tax Fees for fiscal year 2022 consisted of fees billed for professional services for tax compliance, tax advice and tax planning.
-These services included
+Fees for fiscal year 2023 also included work related to our reportable segments, revenue of our Segment business unit, and restructurings.

+(2) Audit-Related Fees for fiscal year 2022 consisted of professional services rendered in connection with the due diligence of transactions or events, including equity method investment, and enterprise resource planning implementation.

+(3) Tax Fees for fiscal year 2022 consisted of fees billed for professional services for tax compliance, tax advice and tax planning.
+These services included assistance regarding federal and state tax compliance.